jpeterik12/JP_API/README.md

 ### New Project

-1. Copy the example mod into your mod folder and start editing.
+1. Copy the [example mod](/example%20mod/) into your mod folder.
+2. Rename the folder to your mod's name.
+3. Start Using JP_API!

 ### Existing Project

-1. Copy the sections labeled `JP_API CODE` and `MOD CODE` into your mode's lua file.
+1. Copy the code from [api.lua](/src/api.lua) and [mod.lua](/src/mod.lua) into your mode's lua file, outside of any functions.
 2. If you have custom logic in `get_weapons_list` or `initialize`, combine that with the copies in the `JP_API CODE`.
 3. Add the line `mod_setup()` into your mode's `start` function.
-4. Add descriptions to your weapons using the `desc` key.
+4. Start using JP_API!

 ## Usage